Best Lightweight Hiking Shoes: Our Top 11 Picks

 Best Traction and Grip

 At 1 lb.
-12 oz., it is one of the lighter trail running shoes for hiking out there.
+12 oz., this is one of the lighter trail running shoes for hiking out there.
 Nevertheless, they’re burly enough to deal with just about anything you might encounter on the trails.

-One thing you will notice about the Terrex Swift R3 GTX is that it is quite stiff in the midfoot but still manages to flex in the forefoot.
-This makes it extremely comfortable but provides all the stability needed for steeper and uneven ground, even when you’re hauling a heavy pack.
+A thick rubber rand around the toes provides added protection and a stiffer TPU rand covers the heel, while the EVA midsole provides ample cushioning and protection under the forefoot and arch.
+Although quite stiff in the midfoot, there’s plenty of flex in the forefoot.
+This makes it extremely comfortable but provides the stability needed for steeper and uneven ground, even when you’re hauling a heavy pack.

 Key Features